grantnsmith/Bootstrap-Portfolio/README.md

 ## Technologies Used in Portfolio Page
 * HTML and CSS
 * Bootstrap
+* Jquery
 * Font Awesome
 * Google Fonts
+* Animate.css

 ## Future Development/Bugs
-* Increase mobile responsiveness on homepage
+* Increase mobile responsiveness on all pages
 * More interactive pieces throughout
-* Add graphic animation to homepage div upon load